leodeane/redTed/readme.txt

 How to use the program:

+-Before starting the program you will need to create a MySQL schema that will be dedicated to the use of this program (tables will be created automatically by RedTED).
+Be sure to remember your MySQL sign-in info and the name of the schema you created.

--First, you will need to enter your Reddit API information from your reddit account
+-First, you will need to enter your Reddit API information from your reddit account.
+Link to get started using PRAW (Python Reddit API Wrapper): https://praw.readthedocs.io/en/stable/getting_started/quick_start.html

--Second, you will need to enter your MySQL username, password, and the name of the schema you will be reading/writing to
+-Second, you will need to enter your MySQL username, password, and the name of the schema you will be reading/writing to.

 -You can enter the name of the subreddit you wish to save data from, the number of posts you want to save, and the level of comments you want to